izmirli/wp-plugin-run-log/run-log/readme.txt

 == Changelog ==

 = 1.6.0 =
-* Adding gear and goal summery data to their archive page.
+* Adding gear and goal summery data to their archive page (in thems that display term description).
 * Adding links to gear and goal archives from run-log posts.

 = 1.5.3 =